 For example, a customer places an order through your app and opts in to receive delivery updates.
 However, they decide to leave town for the weekend, and they turn off their mobile data to prevent unnecessary roaming charges.
 Luckily the brand they purchased from set up SMS fallback and the customer’s able to receive the real-time alerts on that channel rather than through push notifications.

-The benefits of push SMS fallback
+Benefits of push notifications with SMS fallback

-How to set up push SMS fallback
+How to set up push notifications with SMS fallback

 You can set up SMS fallback in a few simple steps.

-- Create your push notification using Infobip’s online editor.
+- Create your push notification using Infobip’s online editor

-- Set a specific time period in which you want your message delivered.
+- Set a specific time period in which you want your message delivered

-- Mark SMS as your fallback option.
+- Mark SMS as your fallback option

-- Edit your SMS message to fit within the SMS character limit if you want it to be delivered as a single message.
+- Edit your SMS message to fit within the SMS character limit if you want it to be delivered as a single message

 Your push notification will be sent to all of your app users at a designated point in time.
 If the message fails to deliver, our system will keep retrying for the duration you configure.

-When that period of time expires, SMS fallback takes over and our platform sends an SMS to all app users who didn’t receive the push notification.
+When that period of time expires, SMS fallback takes over, and our platform sends an SMS to all app users who didn’t receive the push notification.